New England Journal of Medicine November 11, 2021

 Setting

-Population Patients with persistent, recurrent, or metastatic cervical cancer not previously treated with systemic chemotherapy and not amenable to curative treatment.
+Population Adults with persistent, recurrent, or metastatic cervical cancer not previously treated with systemic chemotherapy and not amenable to curative surgery or radiation.

-Intervention Pembrolizumab (200 mg every 3 weeks) plus platinum-based chemotherapy (paclitaxel with cisplatin or carboplatin), with or without bevacizumab.
+Intervention Pembrolizumab (200 mg IV every 3 weeks for up to 35 cycles) plus platinum-based chemotherapy (paclitaxel plus either cisplatin or carboplatin), with or without bevacizumab (15 mg/kg every 3 weeks).

-Comparator Placebo plus platinum-based chemotherapy (paclitaxel with cisplatin or carboplatin), with or without bevacizumab.
+Comparator Placebo (IV every 3 weeks) plus the same platinum-based chemotherapy backbone, with or without bevacizumab.

 Study Limitations